marco-peer/metagrapho-api/README.md

 ### Download the Results

-Use the `download_results_from_json.py` script to retrieve processed results from completed jobs:
+Use the `download_results_from_json.py` script to retrieve processed results from completed jobs (Transkribus might take some time to finish the submitted jobs, please check in the WebApp):

 ```bash
 python download_results_from_json.py \